jevakallio/react-native-chat-tutorial/README.md

   },
 ```

-## Step 7: Anchor the list to the bottom
+## Step 7: Anchor the list scroll position to the bottom

 You probably noticed that the message list starts from the top of the screen and you
 need to scroll to the bottom to see the last messages.
 Unfortunately the React Native